 We review student files and note children who have food, medication, or other allergies.
 We post allergies to bee stings or insect bites by the Playground Inspection Logs.
 Due to children allergies outside pets will not be allowed in the building.

-The children are served an early morning snack @ 7am, breakfast @ 9:30am, lunch @ 11:30am, and afternoon snack @ 2:30pm.
+The children are served breakfast @ 9:30am, lunch @ 11:30am, and afternoon snack @ 2:30pm.
 We follow the guidelines provided by the USDA Child and Adult Care Food Program.
 Please fill out Eligibility forms provided by USDA Child and Adult Care Food Program.
 Menus are posted in front of the office on the parent board.

 If your child has a food allergy, please provide a note from his/her physician documenting which food(s) cannot be eaten.
 If your child is on a special diet for other reasons, please provide a written note with the reason.
 We will work with parents to substitute appropriate food items.